 Creating the perfect cup of coffee

 Choosing sustainable coffee may not only benefit coffee farmers and the environment, but it can certainly improve the quality of the coffee.
 For one, it ensures that the best methods are used and this is very important when growing and processing coffee beans that are high-quality and robust.

 Once you have obtained sustainable coffee in whole beans, you can greatly modify the taste of coffee based on how you grind the coffee.
 For instance, a much finer grind will produce a more bitter taste, where a coarser grind might give you a weaker taste.

 Sustainable products, including coffee, provide many benefits to the consumer, producer, and environment.
 So the next time you want to make a great cup of coffee and help to preserve our planet’s environment and resources, be sure to choose sustainable coffee.
-Not only will you be able to make a great cup of joe you will also help preserve the environment for future generations to come.
+Not only will you be able to make a great cup of coffee, you will also help preserve the environment for future generations to come.